IORoot/HouseQuests-Private/README.md

 - [x] Clear all exclusions
   - [x] source specific
 - [x] Link to Goto zoopla / rightmove / onthemarket map search page
+- [x] Message on Intro screen is from the description in package.json
 - [ ] Website and Distribution
   - [ ] Wireframe
   - [ ] Design